sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 In Figure 3, we can see that the workload distribution over a 12 month period shifted from focusing on new features, to fixing defects and addressing compliance risks, to remediating technical debt.

-In a produt-type investment, the **Product team decides** this workload distribution.
+In a product-type investment, the **Product team decides** this workload distribution.
 Greater departmental governance _may_ intervene if necessary but the Product team uses its blanket authority to decide how best to distribute workload.

 ## Phase 1 - Defining and Evaluating the Framework

 ### Approach

-The strategey's approach in implementing product management in the department is to iterate on the framework[^8] by periodically evaluating it with product candidates.
+The strategy's approach in implementing product management in the department is to iterate on the framework[^8] by periodically evaluating it with product candidates.

 These evaluations will inform the framework's next iteration by providing it with empirical evidence of what works and doesn't work.